 Tennessee’s early eruption highlighted by Amick’s grand slam sends Vols past Indiana 12-6

-KNOXVILLE, Tenn.
-(AP) — Billy Amick hit a grand slam home run, Tennessee left the ballpark four times and batted .333 as a team en route to an 12-6 win over Indiana in the Knoxville Regional of the NCAA Tournament on Saturday.
+KNOXVILLE, Tenn. — Billy Amick hit a grand slam homerun, Tennessee left the ballpark four times and batted .333 as a team en route to a 12-6 win over Indiana in the Knoxville Regional of the NCAA Tournament.

 Devin Taylor hit a three-run homer for the Hoosiers in the bottom of the third to reduce their deficit to 9-3.